Love Will Never Do (Without You): Composition and release

 Musically, "Love Will Never Do (Without You)" has been noted a dance song with swing and funk influences.
 Rhythm Nation 1814s sole midtempo song, it shifts away way from the political and social tones, focusing instead on romantic relationships.
 It is a "simple" love song, with lyrics in which Jackson celebrates her lover while sneakily letting him know she could have anyone she wants.
 Her vocals span from F_{3} to D♭_{5}.
 She sings the first verse in a "really low" octave, which goes up on the second verse, sounding like her "usual bubbly self" again.
 Reflecting on defying others' expectations and finding ways to make a relationship work, she sings: "There's no easy explanation for it/ But whenever there’s a problem/ We always work it out somehow".
 According to the sheet music published by Alfred Publishing Inc., "Love Will Never Do (Without You)" is set in the time signature of common time with a moderate tempo of 120 beats per minute.

-The song begin with the sound of a "soft" synthesizer and "hearbeat" thumbs that echoe "Be My Baby" (1963) by the Ronettes.
+The song begins with the sound of a "soft" synthesizer and "hearbeat" thumbs that echo "Be My Baby" (1963) by the Ronettes.
 This is followed by a "thunderous" bass-drum, a percussive slap-bass, bells and whistles.
-Present throughout are "instumental sweeteners": synthesizers, "ecstatically" funky horn-bursts provided by Herb Alpert, and background vocals chanting the title.
+Present throughout are "instrumental sweeteners": synthesizers, "ecstatically" funky horn-bursts provided by Herb Alpert, and background vocals chanting the title.
 Jackson herself whoops, trills, scats and ad-libs little calls and responses.
 It ends with four overlapping harmonies and lead vocal runs that turn an "average midtempo bop into a euphoric declaration of love", as noted by Billboards Sal Cinquemani.
 Official remixes were provided by Shep Pettibone and CJ Mackintosh.
-In the United States, "Love Will Never Do (Without You)" was released as the final single from Rhyhtm Naton 1814 on October 2, 1990.
+In the United States, "Love Will Never Do (Without You)" was released as the final single from Rhythm Nation 1814 on October 2, 1990.
 Additionally, it was added to Jackson's compilation albums Design of a Decade: 1986–1996 (1995), Number Ones (2009), and Japanese Singles Collection -Greatest Hits (2022).